 There are over 9 million large trucks that are registered in the U.S., traveling over 226 billion miles per year on the nations interstates, highways and streets.
 These drivers are pushed to meet delivery deadlines and work long hours to get their loads where they need to go.
-Due to the pressure many of these drivers face, they often keep driving even when they are fatigued, ill or distracted, which puts them and others in danger of being involved in an accident.
+Due to the pressure many of these truckers face, they often keep driving even when they are fatigued, ill or distracted, which puts them and others in danger of being involved in an accident.

 Deadly Truck Crashes on Illinois Highways